draber/a-nicer-console/README.md

 ## Credits

 Under the hood, `a-nicer-console` uses [chalk](https://www.npmjs.com/package/chalk) and a bit of [fs-extra](https://www.npmjs.com/package/fs-extra).
 And then of course whatever they are using as well.
-Thanks to all authors for their work!
+Thanks to the authors for their work!